Introduction to Coiled Tubing Operations

 The course will provide participants with a basic knowledge of coiled tubing operations and the equipment utilized to deploy it in the field.
 It will highlight key pre- job design parameters required for successful field operations.
 Participants will also have the opportunity to utilize coiled tubing modeling software during the course to better-understand the impact of changing field job parameters on the outcome of the field operation.

 Who Should Attend

-.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.